Fast fashion in China: Laborer Trafficking

-Uyghur forced labor
+Uyghur Forced Labor

 Uyghurs are predominately Muslim people found in Xinjiang.
 Xinjiang has imprisoned over 1 million Muslims in internment camps, and the rest are subjected to everyday surveillance.
 Since 2014, Uyghurs have long faced discrimination for their Islamic beliefs.
 General Secretary of the Chinese Communist Party Xi Jinping, too, has destroyed many mosques and ruined many neighborhoods that house predominately Uyghur people.

 Concerning fast fashion in Xinjiang, as many as one in five cotton products are products of human rights violations.
 Some of the world's biggest fast fashion brands are complicit with the human right's violations done on the Uyghurs; up to 1.8 million Uyghur and other Muslim people are forced into working for sweatshop factories.
 Since China is the number one producer of cotton, countless pieces of clothing have required forced, unethical labor.

 In 2021, U.S. President Joe Biden signed into agreement the Uyghur Forced Labor Prevention Act that ensures products that are produced with forced labor are not allowed to be exported to the United States.
 However, the Chinese government has found ways around it.

-Sustainable development goals
+Sustainable Development Goals

+The Sustainable Development Goals, adopted on 25 September 2015 as a part of the 2030 Agenda.

 In 2017, the United Nations' member states came together to create 17 sustainable development goals to be achieved by 2030.
 These include reducing poverty, gender inequality, and climate change.

 Goal 13 outlines steps for climate action.
 As the fashion industry uses mass amounts of fossil fuels to produce their garments, in order to reduce the warming of the planet, brands have implemented steps to achieve this SDG.

 Goal 14 speaks on ways to improve the quality of water.
 Wastewater treatments are planned to be 65% to 90% effective at filtering out microfibers.
 It's estimated that the textile industry produces 0.12 million metric tons of microfibers per year.